nvispute/mailtrap-test/Readme.md

 # Testing MailTrap.io

-# Please Read the Log.md for detailed local logs
+# Please Read the Log.md for detailed Failed local logs

 ## This repo is created to Test the Mailtrap.io Email Sending service.

+---

 1. Please clone and run `npm install`
 2. Add `config.env` file in the root dir